Last updated on June 13th, 2018 by our Product Team

 The sting of rejection is real.
 Worse than being waitlisted, is receiving the message that, sorry, you were not admitted.
 Like most people, you were probably cut from a junior varsity basketball team, or you lost out on the chance to be chair of the orchestra section.
 When you were younger, it seemed like nothing else mattered because that was all you ever wanted.
 Of course, with time comes perspective.
 That violin chair really didn’t matter as much as you thought it did, and now, you probably hardly remember how upset you were.

 But it’s different with graduate school.
 You’re an adult and the stakes are greater.
-It’s the beginning of a career, and it’s tough.
+It’s tough to watch the beginning of a path to your dream career slip away.
 It’s normal to feel a bit disappointed right now.
 You had a high grade point average, extra curricular activities to round out your schedule, and excellent letters of recommendation.
 You spent weeks on your applications, fretting over grammar and sentence construction, making sure each of your points was salient and concise.
 Finally, you prepared for your interview and thought you did well.
-And while all of these steps led to rejection, they were valuable; it was a learning process.
+And while all of these steps led to rejection, they are still valuable as part of the learning process.

 You are not alone, statistically speaking.
 Every spring, students receive emails or envelopes with news about their admission status.
 Some basic math tells us that some people won’t be selected; graduate programs almost always receive more applicants than they have spaces to fill.
 Sometimes, the number of students who have applied far outweigh the number of available slots.
 It’s just a reality of how the programs operate.
 It’s good, from the school’s perspective, to have more applicants than spots.
 This ensures that they will fill spaces with the most qualified students, while having waitlisted students on standby in case an admitted student decides not to attend.
-If you find yourself in this category, confide in family and close friends if you need to talk.
+Come decision day, if you find yourself without an offer of admission, confide in family and close friends if you need to talk.
 These people know you best and will help you work through your initial feelings.

 Once you feel like you are ready to take a look at where you stand with your options, talk to a couple of professors or mentors with whom you have close relationships.
 Perhaps consider the people who wrote you letters of recommendation.
 They will likely ask you if you applied to any safety schools and whether you have heard from those programs yet.
 If you haven’t yet applied, it might be worth doing some more research.
 Perhaps there’s a program with rolling admissions that you overlooked.

-On another note, remember to be nice to yourself during this time.
+On a final note, remember to be nice to yourself during this time.
 Take some extra time to do one or two of your favorite activities.
 Some students forget this and allow a rejection to get in the way of their last semester of undergraduate studies.
+Take care of yourself.
 Finish strong, no matter your graduate school admission status.
+And remember, this is not an end all be all.
+If you strive to improve the weaker parts of your application over the coming year, you'll be able to reapply next year with a stronger case for why you deserve a spot in your target graduate program.